Who are we?

 My name is Paula Baker, I live in Exmouth with my husband and two children.
 We’re an active family who love being outdoors on the beach, walking and playing sport.

-I’ve worked in the mental health field for 8 years and in education for 5 years.
+I have more than 10 years experience in the mental health field and over 5 years in an educational environment.
 I have a Psychology Degree (BSc) and a Postgraduate Certificate in Child and Adolescent Mental Health.
 I am also a qualified Youth Mental Health First Aider and have a diploma in Life Coaching.
 I hold an enhanced DBS (CRB) certificate for working with children, teenagers and vulnerable adults.

 My three passions in life are working with young people, sport and getting people talking about mental health.
 I’ve combined these passions to create and deliver HeadsUP Mental Health Awareness Limited.